I sit in the breakfast room of the Prince Llewelyn Hotel, shovelling in as much fry-up as I can manage.

 We feel anxious, with no one else around and with only more treacherous rolling apexes ahead, but reassure ourselves by pointing out a yellow spot that we take to be a marker of an official climbing route.

 “Look here’s another one” I say as we dangerously propel ourselves forward over another high Snowdonian crest.

-Passepartout spots one in a ludicrous position through some jagged crag and we faithful follow these yellow spots on and on until slowly we realise they aren’t route markers at all but simply crusty lichen etched on the rocks.
+Passepartout spots one in a ludicrous position through some jagged crag and we faithful follow these yellow spots on and on until slowly we realise they aren’t route markers at all.
+They are simply crusty lichen etched on the rocks.

-We have never been happier than when, after sliding down turfy slopes on our bottoms past momentarily non-chewing quizzical sheep, we are finally able to get down and reach a decent path and make it back over Llyn Llydaw’s bridge and to the car and to the old mossy stone Beddgelert town and to the cheerful Polish waitress speculatively waiting our return at the Prince Llewellyn.
+We have never been happier than when, after sliding down turfy slopes on our bottoms past momentarily non-chewing quizzical sheep, we are finally able to get down and reach a decent path and make it back over Llyn Llydaw’s bridge and to the car.
+And then back to the old mossy stone Beddgelert town and to the cheerful Polish waitress speculatively waiting our return at the Prince Llewellyn.